 WEATHER: Temperatures in the summer months range from 40 F to 95 F. Rainfall can vary and you should expect at least one day of rain.

-YOUR GROUP: The group size ranges from 3 to 7 participants, or 3 to 14 participants based on campsite reservations, plus 1 or more Wilderness Inquiry staff.
+YOUR GROUP: The group size ranges from 3 to 15 participants, plus 1 or more Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds, and abilities, including people with disabilities.
 Families can easily participate on these kid-friendly vacations.
 Our trips are cooperative in nature.
 WI staff will assist you in whatever areas you need, however most people pitch in where they can.
 This trip is recommended for families with children of all abilities who are age 10 and older.

 ACCOMMODATIONS: At night you will sleep in a comfortable 4-person tent with 2-3 people (although other arrangements can be made).
 Bathroom facilities consist of park service outhouses.